dreamcatcher-tech/network/Inbox/2023-03-02 2000 Browser sync tuning.md

 ## Options
+Send down with children, since going to ask for those anyway.
 Send raw blocks with no CAR, where length encoding is the blocks themselves.
 Make a list version of a channel, avoiding all the small blocks assosciated with it.
 Make a lite version of pulses that can be fetched for the children